 The Workgroup must also provide an assessment against all the Relevant Objectives.
 Modification 0621 and each Alternative Modification will be assessed against each Relevant Objective in turn to determine if the Workgroup agrees or disagrees that the Modification demonstrates that the Relevant Objectives are furthered as set out in the Modification Proposal(s).

-Where this is the case, the Workgroup Report will change to indicate that the Relevant Objective is ‘impacted’.
-Where the Workgroup has differing views to that proposed in the Modification, the Workgroup Report will capture a statement of the summary of the reasons why the Workgroup consider the impact to be different (positive or none or negative).
+Where this is the case, the Workgroup Report has changed the status to indicate that the Relevant Objective is ‘impacted’.
+Where the Workgroup has differing views to that proposed in the Modification, the Workgroup Report captures a statement of the summary of the reasons why the Workgroup consider the impact to be different (positive or none or negative).

-Where supporting evidence is provided, this will be cross-referenced to the analysis of the impacts against the Relevant Objectives.
+Where supporting evidence is provided, this has been cross-referenced to the analysis of the impacts against the Relevant Objectives.
 This approach does not preclude Workgroup 0621 participants from providing additional views and evidence as part of the consultation process.

-Table one - A summary of each Modification and the Proposer’s assessment against each Relevant Objective.
+Table One - A summary of each Modification and the Proposer’s assessment against each Relevant Objective.

-The table below which provides a summary of the Proposer’s assessment against each Relevant Objective.
-It also includes details of the version of the Modification (and the Relevant Objectives contained within it) have been considered as part of the Workgroup’s assessment of the Relevant Objectives.
+The table below provides a summary of the Proposer’s assessment against each Relevant Objective.
+It also includes details of the version of the Modification (and the Relevant Objectives contained within it) which has been considered as part of the Workgroup’s assessment of the Relevant Objectives.
+Where the Modifications were amended subsequent to Workgroup assessment…..